 Quality of mind, passion for teaching, and commitment to the education of lower school children are essential.
-In addition, the position requires the ability to work collaboratively within a grade level team and to communicate effectively with parents.
-Specific qualifications include:
+Ability to work collaboratively within a grade level team and to communicate effectively with parents.
+In addition:

 The faculty role is a fully professional one: in addition to taking full responsibility for students’ learning in core subject areas and their emotional growth, classroom teachers individually and collectively are the creators of the curriculum.
-The faculty is actively engaged in ongoing curriculum development and review, both as grade level teams and in cross-grade-level and division-wide initiatives.
+They engage in ongoing curriculum development and review, both as grade level teams and in cross-grade-level and division-wide initiatives.
 Faculty are also strongly involved in divisional and school-wide diversity initiatives.

-The Lower School at Park includes grades Pre-Kindergarten - Fifth, with an enrollment of 290 students and 45 faculty.
-June Bennett is Principal of the division.
-Support personnel include Lower School Assistant Principal Lisa Sun, Learning Resource Teacher Susan Eisner, Counselor Zella Adams, and Science Resource Teacher Laura Jacoby.
-Each classroom teacher is responsible for one section of 14-16 students.
+The Lower School at Park includes grades Pre-Kindergarten-Fifth, with an enrollment of 270 students and 40+ faculty.
+Support personnel include a Lower School principal, assistant principal, learning resource teacher, and counselor.
+There are three sections of fifth grade; each classroom teacher is responsible for one section of 15-18 students.
 Special area teachers provide instruction in art, music, physical education, library, computer, and Spanish.

 Park salaries and benefits are highly competitive with those in other leading independent schools.
 For new appointments, salaries reflect experience and training equated to Park’s scales.